This interaction provides you with the possibility to post content directly from your resources via API and/or sending data back to your server.

 Values should be as follows:

-Text and Gallery cards have buttons (one card can contain up to three buttons).
-Each button is a massive of buttons with the following attributes:
+Text and Gallery cards could have buttons (each card can contain up to three buttons).
+Each button is a massive of JSON data with the following attributes:

 There are four button types: